 Drawing on personal stories of his life in the desert of New Mexico, his time as a chaplain at Yosemite, his friendship with indigenous and environmental leaders, his experience at the Standing Rock protests, as well as his work with the Vatican on a new stance on nonviolence, John Dear invites us to return to nonviolence as a way of life and a living solidarity with Mother Earth and her creatures.

 John Dear is a priest, activist, and lecturer, who has dedicated his life to the pursuit of peace.
 His many books include Thomas Merton, Peacemaker (2015) and Lazarus, Come Forth!
 (2011), both Orbis.
 He was nominated by Archbishop Desmond Tutu for the Nobel Peace Prize.
-He lives in New Mexico.
+He lives in California.